ethan-ou/compress-everything/README.md

 Bugs & Fixes:
-[] When resizing images through JIMP with EXIF data, the images are letterboxed.
 [] Images currently throw an error when processing MacOS thumbnails.
 Add extra checks in filetype to avoid this.
 [] Convert for loop to promise.all with reduce.
-[] Convert to promise.allSettled.
 [] Mock up first draft of UI.
 [] Add checking if a file is about to be overwritten on save.